-I feel strongly that I should be selected for admission to the XXXX IDP Program over other applicants with similar qualifications because of my dedication to the underserved, globally speaking, and especially in my native India, where I was born, raised, completed dental school, and practiced dentistry.
-I also recently (May 2016) earned my MHA Degree at the University of XXXX, graduating with a GPA of 4.0.
+I feel strongly that I should be selected for admission to the XXXX IDP Program over other applicants with similar qualifications because of my dedication to the underserved, globally speaking, especially in my native India, where I was born, raised, completed dental school, and practiced dentistry.
+I recently (May 2016) earned my MHA Degree at the University of XXXX, graduating with a GPA of 4.0.

 I spent nearly three years practicing as a full-time dentist in India and volunteering for several community camps in rural parts of the country.
 The simple lack of awareness of oral health care principles and necessities struck me.
 Later, while working with the underserved in San Antonio, Texas, I understood that many people suffer throughout their lives because they were unaware that they needed treatment at a time when that treatment could have been effective.
 Ultimately, I was motivated to excel in health care management to learn how to contribute most effectively to raising awareness among the underserved concerning the extent to which dental treatment is needed and available.
 I could not be more focused on the importance of early intervention.

 The most vital aspect of my application is probably my grasp of dentistry from the perspective of public health management.
 My development in this area results from and dovetails nicely with my dedication to the underserved in India.
 The fact that India is poised to overtake China as the most populous nation on earth within a few years - at the same time that we have some of the world’s highest rates of both oral cancer and a wide range of other oral health challenges – underscores my sense of urgency and determination.